nperalez/AgeOfLearningInterview/README.md

 **Key Insights**

 Engagement was high during the pilot, with consistent weekly logins.
 Skill growth was significant in high-impact domains like Measurement, though there is room for improvement in foundational language.
-Outliers were identified among students with high growth and low usage, as well as those with low growth and high usage.
+Outliers were identified among students with high growth and low usage and those with low growth and high usage.

 **Actionable Recommendations**